kothasaanvi8/elcfs_protein_complex_modeling/README.md

 	5. Run the notebooks, described subsequently, in order as numbered.

 	Notes:
-	i) Google Colab does not provide persistent storage outputs, thus before disconnecting the runtime, outputs must be saved either locally or to the user's cloud storage, e.g., Google Drivee. ii) Google Colab’s free-tier resources are limited; you may need a subscription for more intensive computations.
+	i)   Google Colab does not provide persistent storage outputs, thus before disconnecting the runtime, outputs must be saved either locally or to the user's cloud storage, e.g., Google Drivee. ii)  Google Colab’s free-tier resources are limited; you may need a subscription for more intensive computations. iii) Some pipeline outputs exceed GitHub repository limits; they are available in the directory here: https://tinyurl.com/elcfsModeling

 ### Notebooks: